 There are two main types of data:

-Observation data from tidal gauge, weather station, rainfall, radar data, satellite data and images, bathymetry, historical records of earthquake and tsunami, etc.
+Observation data from tidal gauge, weather stations, rainfall, radar data, satellite data and images, bathymetry, historical records of earthquake and tsunami, etc.

 Waveform at any target site, potential source of a historical tsunami event, changes of rainfall, wind field and path of typhoon or any special weather event, dispersion path of aerosol or volcano ashes, are the primary simulation results.